 6. Learn Day Trading with an Open Mind

-Keep an open mind and continue to learn regardless of how long you have been day trading.
+Keep an open mind and continue to learn regardless of how long you have been in the game.

-While you should have a healthy dose of skepticism, do not close yourself to the ideas of other traders.
+While you should maintain a healthy skepticism, do not close yourself to different ideas.

-Don’t fall into the trap of thinking that your method is the only Holy Grail and everyone else is a snake oil peddler.
-Conceit and arrogance precedes the downfall of traders, including the best of them.
+Don’t fall into the trap of thinking that your method is the only Holy Grail.
+Conceit and arrogance precede the downfall of traders, including the best of us.

 Reminder - No Way To Learn Day Trading Without Sustained Effort